XRPLF/xrpl-dev-portal/content/infrastructure/rippled/run-private-network-with-docker.md

 While you can easily use the public XRP Testnet servers, running a private network can be useful when trying to understand how the XRP Ledger works, or when testing new features in isolation.

-**Caution:** This tutorial is mainly suited for development or testing purposes, and does not involve using real money.
+**Caution:** This tutorial is suited for development or testing purposes only, and does not involve using real money.
 You should **not** use this configuration for a production network.

 ## Learning Goals